logout128/lionwiki-blog/README.md

 - [vivapowerpc.eu](http://vivapowerpc.eu)

 It seems to work.
 So feel free to grab it and use it.
-Everything may be merged to more current LionWiki codebase after I upgrade my PHP some day, but don't take my word for it.
+Everything may be updated with more current LionWiki codebase after I upgrade my PHP some day, but don't take my word for it.